 A report from UNICEF shows 2 billion children live in environments containing toxic levels of air pollution.

-The report found 17 million babies experience hazardous levels of air pollution – six times higher than levels recommended in the World Health Organization guidelines.
+The report found 17 million babies experience hazardous levels of air pollution.
+This is six times higher than levels recommended in the World Health Organization guidelines.

 A study from the UK linked air pollution with an increased risk of low birth weight in babies, leading to long term health problems.
-The research team pointed out there was very little opportunity for pregnant women to limit their exposure to air pollution, which paves the way for future problems.
+The research team pointed out there was very little opportunity for pregnant women to limit their exposure to air pollution.
+This paves the way for future problems.

 What Does This Study Show?